OpenTermsArchive/contrib-versions/Soundcloud/Privacy Policy.md

 You don’t need to provide us with any personal data in order to visit the Website.
 However, certain Services do require that you register for a SoundCloud® account and, by doing so, you will provide us with certain information:

 *   Essential information: When you register any kind of SoundCloud® account, you will need to provide your email address, your month and year of birth, and choose a password.
-In addition, if you register a premium account, you will also need to provide your real name, address and payment verification information.
+In addition, if you purchase a premium account, you will also need to provide your real name, billing address and payment verification information.

 *   Non-essential information: Your gender if you wish to provide it.